 Breakout rooms

 Typically, a Host participant using Connect Webapp3 will manage the breakout rooms — creating rooms, assigning participants to rooms, specifying any time limits, and moving people between rooms or bringing them back to the main room as and when required.
-A Host can join (with full audio and video) any of the breakout rooms at any time.
-Hosts can also see all chat messages from all breakout rooms at all times.
+Guests in a breakout room can request help from a Host, and any Hosts can join (with full audio and video) any of the breakout rooms at any time.

 How it works